 Fitbit Charge 5 review: Verdict

-Overall, the Fitbit Charge 5 is a very good fitness tracker and has the potential to be even better once the new features roll out.
-However, if I had a Fitbit Charge 4 on my wrist, I probably wouldn’t upgrade just yet.
-Comparing the two trackers side-by-side, it just doesn’t feel like enough has changed to warrant the more expensive price tag.
-That said, if I was using a Fitbit Charge 3 or younger, I probably would invest, as the new display alone makes this a joy to use.
+Overall, the Fitbit Charge 5 is a very good fitness tracker and got even better once the new features rolled out.
+When I first tested this tracker, I concluded that if I had a Fitbit Charge 4 on my wrist, I probably wouldn’t upgrade to the Charge 5, yet having used the Daily Readiness Score, I think I would.
+The daily score allows you to get into the habit of listening to your body, and working out more intuitively, rather than just hitting the gym because you feel like you should.
+If I was using a Fitbit Charge 3 or younger, I would upgrade in a heartbeat as the new display alone makes this a joy to use.

 If you’re looking for more of a smartwatch than a fitness tracker, I’d probably opt for the Fitbit Versa 3 over the Fitbit Charge 5, which supports Alexa and Google Assistant, and allows you to answer phone calls from your wrist (but only if you have an Android phone).